What is a hemp plant, what does it look like, climate change, CBD, THC, cannabis FAQ

 It’s very green, tall and bushy, very fast-growing, with elegant leaves you’ve probably seen on a million pop culture designs.
 Wikipedia answers it best, and with a picture: “Hemp, or industrial hemp, is a variety of the Cannabis sativa plant species that is grown specifically for industrial use.
 It can be used to make a wide range of products.
 Along with bamboo, hemp is one of the fastest-growing plants on Earth.
 It was also one of the first plants to be spun into usable fibre 50,000 years ago.
 It can be refined into a variety of commercial items, including paper, rope, textiles, clothing, biodegradable plastics, paint, insulation, biofuel, food, and animal feed.”

 Yes.
 The key problem in climate change is the carbon dioxide (CO2) that we emit into the atmosphere by burning oil, gas and gasoline.
 There lots more contributors, including methane emitted by livestock, but CO2 is the single biggest problem.
 Hemp, like all plants, absorbs CO2 from the atmosphere during photosynthesis, but hemp is the most efficient and effective plant at absorbing CO2.
 The CO2 is combined with water (H2O) inside the plant, to form carbohydrates.
 Oxygen (O2) is left over, so the hemp releases new oxygen into the air.
-One acre of hemp can absorb 10 tons of CO2 from the air in just a few months.
+One acre of hemp can absorb 9 metric tons of CO2 from the air in just a few months.

 The hemp and cannabis plants are the same genetically, they have just been bred for different uses.
 The leaf is similar for all kinds of hemp and cannabis plant.
 The hemp plant leaf is very beautiful.
 Delicate-looking, yet so powerful.

 Yes.
 Hemp grows fast, with two crops a year possible in hot climes.
 It has a dense fibre and wide, lush leaves.
-Hemp can capture, in one season, the carbon that it takes a tree 40 years to capture.
-We’ve calculated that planting hemp on just 5% of the world’s agricultural land will absorb enough CO2 – 9 Gigatons/9 billion metric tons – to prevent us from going over the 2C degree tipping point into environmental catastrophe.
+Just a few hemp plants can capture, in one season, the carbon that it takes a tree 40 years to capture.
+We’ve calculated that planting hemp on just 4% of the world’s agricultural land will absorb enough CO2 – 9 Gigatons/9 billion metric tons – to prevent us from going over the 2C degree tipping point into environmental catastrophe.